A bounded numerical solution with a small mesh size implies existence of a smooth solution to the Navier-Stokes equations: Notations and main results

+The three different norms on ${\bf f}$ are all needed as we require the constants $C$ in this paper to be independent of $T$. \end{remark}

 \begin{remark} It is possible to extend Theorem \ref{MainTHM} to other nonlinear time-evolution equations for which global existence, uniqueness and regularity of the solution are unknown but local existence, uniqueness and regularity are known for smooth initial data.
-For such equations, our method proves global uniqueness and regularity of the solution as well as convergence of the numerical solutions in an a posteriori way.
+For such equations, the method could be used to prove global uniqueness and regularity of the solution as well as convergence of the numerical solutions in an a posteriori way.
 This can be viewed as an improvement of the traditional approach on error estimates of numerical solutions (which is based on global well-posedness assumptions that are not proved yet). \end{remark}